JarbasHiveMind/HiveMind-community-docs/docs/hive.md

 # Message types

-The HiveMind can be seen as a global Mycroft bus shared across devices, but not everyone gets every message!
+The HiveMind can be seen as a global OpenVoiceOS bus shared across devices, but not everyone gets every message!

 Messages consist of 2 parts, a `message_type` and a `payload`.

 The `message_type` defines how the message is routed.
 Each node may ignore specific `message_type`s (either globally or per client) depending on its configuration.

-The payload can be another `HiveMessage`, a Mycroft `Message`, or even binary, depending on the `message_type`.
+The payload can be another `HiveMessage`, a OpenVoiceOS `Message`, or even binary, depending on the `message_type`.

 - [Message types](#message-types)
   * [Payload Messages](#payload-messages)